Passion Project

 Berlin thinking about his broken lamp

-He opens EcoBuddies, filters items by his university, and spots a lamp being sold by Gigi who happens to attend the same university.
+He opens EcoBuddies, filters items by his university, and spots a lamp being sold by GiGi who happens to attend the same university.

 He messages her through the app and they arrange the exchange.